edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 During Your Visit
 ^^^^^^^^^^^^^^^^^
-When you arrive:
+When you arrive, please follow any one way systems or directions given by Summerhall staff.
+Access may be made through the side gate or by reception.

+Rules:

-- You must wear a face covering on the premises at all times unless you have a medical exemption including within Summerhall communal areas.
+- Wear a face covering on the premises at all times unless you have a medical exemption including within Summerhall communal areas.
 The rule applies within the work areas, even with exclusive use to ensure the safety for the next user.
-- You must sanitise or wash your hands on arrival.
+- Sanitise or wash your hands on arrival.
 Hand sanitiser is provided, and soap and hot water are available in the G1 kitchen.
-- You must use your token on all doors, even if they are on the snib.
+- Use your token on all doors, even if they are on the snib.
 This allows us to log your visit for contact tracing.
-- You must keep 2m from other users at all times unless they are a member of your household.
+- Keep 2m from other users at all times unless they are a member of your household.
-- You must open windows or turn on the G8 fan to ensure rooms are well ventilated.
+- Open windows or turn on the G8 fan to ensure rooms are well ventilated.
+- Please knock and stand back from a door if you need access to another room (e.g. for a tool or accessing storage).
+Leave enough time for the user to answer before entering
+- Use single use or personal PPE where possible.
+Disposable earplugs are provided and all users may take one pair of safety glasses for their personal use (please keep in your storage box).
+Please contact the directors regarding Welding operations or the Grinding shields for a specific risk assessment and safe cleaning procedure.
+- Do not stay beyond your booking
+- Before leaving, fully tidy your work (take it home or leave it in your storage box) and clean your work area including any tools, equipment and PPE used
+- Close windows and doors at the end of your visit for security

+Guidance:

-Please check your work area is clean before working.
+- Check your work area is clean before working.
 Cleaning products are provided if you wish to use them before starting work.
 Please email the directors if the place is untidy or unclean with photos if possible.
 This helps us chase the right people.
-If someone without a booking is using the area, please safely ask them to clear up and leave and inform the directors.
+- If someone without a booking is using the area, please safely ask them to clear up and leave and inform the directors.

-During your visit:

-- Please knock and stand back from a door if you need access to another room (e.g. for a tool or accessing storage).
-Leave enough time for the user to answer before entering
-- If you require the toilet you **MUST** ensure single occupancy and wash hands thoroughly
+- If you require the toilet, ensure single occupancy and wash hands thoroughly after use
-- If you need to give first aid to another user, gloves and a mask **MUST** be worn.
-If possible, you **SHOULD** help the casualty to treat themselves while maintaining a distance.
-All accidents or illness **MUST** be reported immediately to the directors.
-- You **SHOULD** regularly sanitise or wash your hands
+- Regularly sanitise or wash your hands during the visit
-- Any waste, especially where it may be contaminated with bodily fluids (e.g. tissues, paper towels, bottles and cans) **MUST** be placed in the bins.
-Bins will be regularly emptied by cleaners.
-If they are full, gloves and a mask **SHOULD** be work when emptying them and hands thoroughly cleaned afterwards
+- Any waste, especially where it may be contaminated with bodily fluids (e.g. tissues, paper towels, bottles and cans) must be placed in the bins.
+Gloves and a mask should be work when emptying bins and hands thoroughly cleaned afterwards
 - Avoid touching your face or face mask
-- You **MUST** use single use or personal PPE where possible.
-Disposable earplugs are provided and all users may take one pair of safety glasses for their personal use (please keep in your storage box).
-Please contact the directors regarding Welding operations or the Grinding shields for a specific risk assessment and safe cleaning procedure.

-Before the end of the booking
+- Doors can be left open to increase ventilation and air the room while tidying

-- You **MUST** leave yourself plenty of time to clean and tidy your work area
+- Leave plenty of time to clean and tidy your work area
-- You **MUST** fully tidy your work (take it home or leave it in your storage box) and clean your work area
-- You **SHOULD** open the room door while cleaning up to increase ventilation
-- You **MUST** close windows at the end of your visit for security
+- Consider installing the Protect Scotland App on your phone.

+In An Emergency
+^^^^^^^^^^^^^^^
+- If you need to give first aid to another user, gloves and a mask must be worn.
+If possible, you should help the casualty to treat themselves while maintaining a distance.
+All accidents or illness must be reported immediately to the directors.
+- In the event of a fire, please exit the building promptly by the nearest fire exit.
+Maintain 2m social distancing at the muster point

 After Your Visit
 ^^^^^^^^^^^^^^^^
-If you develop COVID-19 symptoms in the 10 days following your visit you **MUST** email the directors to enable contact tracing to take place.
+If you develop COVID-19 symptoms in the 10 days following your visit you must email the directors to enable contact tracing to take place.
+This is in addition to carrying out the notifications to NHS Test and Trace to enable us to take a proactive approach,